 Come work with us!

-Nourish^n Featured in Recent Podcasts: Lookfar Conservation; Investing in Regenerative Agriculture; Others
+Nourish^N on Recent Podcasts: Lookfar Conservation; Investing in Regenerative Agriculture; Others

 As economics at the overlap of health + food + farming + natural ecosystems begin to garner more attention (finally!), Nourishn founder David Strelneck is being asked more frequently to present and discuss examples and strategies of Nourishment Economies (or “the circular economy of nutrients”) and financial-ecological-cultural #NutrientValueChains.